 Time For Us: 52 meters / 171 feet

 There’s room for 12 guests and 13 crew members on the classic Feadship superyacht, Time For Us.
-Launched in 1994 and extensively refit in 2007 and 2008, its extensive dark wood paneling and comfortable furniture are built for comfort, including stabilizer systems that are active underway and at anchor.
+Launched in 1994 and renovated in 2007 and 2008, its extensive dark wood paneling and comfortable furniture are built for comfort, including stabilizer systems that are active underway and at anchor.
 With a range of 5,700 nautical miles at its 13-knot cruising speed, this yacht can take you wherever you’d like to go — if you have the time.

 Galaxy of Happiness: 53.3 meters / 175 feet